Skip to main content

 Non-Resident Taxation Manual (July 2024)

 Chapter 7.
-Special tax on the prizes of certain lotteries and bets
+Special tax on prizes from certain lotteries and bets

 Taxation

-Prizes from State lotteries, Autonomous Communities, the National Organization of the Spanish Blind and the Spanish Red Cross will be subject to non-resident income tax through a special tax.
+Prizes from the lotteries of the State, Autonomous Communities, the Spanish National Organization for the Blind and the Spanish Red Cross will be subject to Income Tax for Non-Residents through a special tax.

 The following prize amounts are exempt from taxation: